 Second International Scientific and Practical Conference “The Art of Sound and Light”

-October 18–20, 2021, The Department of Organology inside the Russian Institute for the History of Art, the Foundation for support of the audiovisual and technological art “Prometheus” (Foundation “Galeev-Prometheus”) and Sergey Zorin’s Optical Theater invite you to participate in the second international scientific and practical conference “The Art of Sound and Light”.
+The Department of Organology inside the Russian Institute for the History of the Arts, the Foundation for support of the audiovisual and technological art “Prometheus” (Foundation “Galeev-Prometheus”) and Sergey Zorin’s Optical Theater invite you to participate in the second international scientific and practical conference “The Art of Sound and Light”.
 The interdisciplinary background of the conference will bring together specialists from various fields of scientific knowledge.
 In the list of events we will have reports, master classes, a round table on the general issues of the Art of Sound and Light, as well as a demonstration of audiovisual compositions and presentations of light and sound projects.
 The conference will bring together specialists from various fields — philosophers, film experts, art historians, musicologists, organologists, ethnomusicologists, as well as specialists in the implementation of light and sound synthesis in modern artistic practice — light artists, light musicians, composers, and sound engineers.
 The conference program includes reports, master classes, demonstrations of audiovisual compositions, as well as presentations of publications on the issues of the art of sound and light, music and synesthesia, and musical synesthetics.

 Issues of the conference include (but not limited to) the areas as follows: